wavesoft/databridge-interface/queue/dbridgex/README.md

 ## Description

-The DataBridge-X Queue is an elaborate FIFO queue that takes into account additional requirements that some experiments might need.
-The following sections explain in details the new features.
+The DataBridge-X Queue is an elaborate FIFO queue that takes into account additional requirements that some experiments might need:

-### Feature Matching
+ * __Modular Storage Back-End:__ DataBridge-X provides a modular abstracting to the storage element used for keeping the queue data.
+In principle any key/value store can be used.

-DataBridge-X offers the means to send jobs only to a particular subset of volunteers that fulfill a set of requirements.
+ * __Feature Matching:__ DataBridge-X offers the means to send jobs only to a particular subset of volunteers that fulfill a set of requirements.
 Such a feature is useful when more than one projects or project versions are using the same queue.

-### Real-Time Notifications

-DataBridge-X broadcasts real-time notifications to one or more target machines in order to gauge it's operation.
+ * __Real-Time Notifications:__ DataBridge-X broadcasts real-time notifications to one or more target machines in order to gauge it's operation.
 This provides the means for responding in critical changes to the queue.

 ## Usage